BuildButler

 Connection timeoutFirewall blocking outbound HTTPSAllow egress to *.buildbutler.dev on port 443

-Builds not appearingPlugin not transmittingCheck Jenkins system log for BuildButler errors
+Builds not appearingPlugin not transmittingCheck Jenkins system log for BuildButler errors.
+Add logger: io.jenkins.plugins.analytics

 Logs missingObject storage unreachableEnsure logs.buildbutler.dev is accessible